s-r-e-e-r-a-j/ZipRarHunter/README.md

 ## Requirements
 - **Linux distributions:** `Debian`, `RHEL`, `Arch`
-- **Python 3.x:** Ensure that Python 3 is installed on your system.
+- **Python 3.2 or above**: Make sure Python 3.2 or later is installed on your system.
 - **Dependencies:**
 - `pyzipper` (for handling ZIP files)
 - `rarfile` (for handling RAR files)